mohyassine/SimpleTranslator/README.md

 ### Translation Page
 ![Translation Page - UI](https://github.com/user-attachments/assets/cfb494b0-fd64-4452-a398-136362b7fb15)

+## API Docs
+The project uses Swagger UI to generate API docs.
+After running the project, you can access them using the URL http://localhost:5239/swagger/index.html

 ## Unit Tests and Coverage
 The project includes several unit tests.
 I wrote the musing xUnit framwork.
 It also has a testing coverage report included.
 The following show how to run the unit tests and generate the coverage report.